foliovision/fv-wordpress-flowplayer/readme.txt

 * improved checking of videos with improved integration in wp-admin (check all of your videos in one place)
 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.1.29 - 2013/08/02 =
+* Bugfix - two boxes below each video removed - result of alpha version of playlist feature in our plugin.
+Sorry about the inconvenience.
+* Bugfix - Chrome check breaking the plugin JS

 = 2.1.28 - 2013/08/01 =
 * Bugfix - we set Flash as preference in Chrome < 28 on Windows and Chrome < 27 on Linux.
 This tweak combined with disabled auto buffering on Chrome/Chromium should minimize issues with these browsers.